Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Invariant density estimation

+\end{proposition} { Note that Assumption \eqref{ass: bandwidth speed} reflects the upper bound of Proposition \ref{th: inv density estimation general}, since it implies the following for large enough values of $T$

-For translating the above results into concrete upper bounds on the convergence rate, we will work under classical H\"older smoothness assumptions for the invariant density, with a small adjustment due to our concrete problem: In order to reflect the specific form of the process $\Z=(\X,\Y)$, we will use a mixture of isotropic and anisotropic H\"older conditions as described in the following definition.
+In fact this condition is only a marginal restriction as will be made clear in Theorem \ref{cor: inv dens 1}.
+Furthermore, the results of Propositions \ref{th: inv density estimation general} and \ref{th: inv density estimation bounded} reflect the classical bias-variance decomposition, with the term $\mathcal{B}_\rho$ denoting the bias term and $\psi_d(\cdot,T)\sqrt{T^{-1}\log T}$ representing the stochastic error.} For translating the above results into concrete upper bounds on the convergence rate, we will work under classical H\"older smoothness assumptions for the invariant density, with a small adjustment due to our concrete problem: In order to reflect the specific form of the process $\Z=(\X,\Y)$, we will use a mixture of isotropic and anisotropic H\"older conditions as described in the following definition.

 \begin{definition} Let $\beta_1,\beta_2,\cL_1,\cL_2>0$ and $D\subset\R^{2d}$ be an open set.
 A function $g\colon \R^{2d}\to \R$ is said to belong to the anisotropic H\"older class $\cH_{D}(\beta_1,\beta_2,\cL_1,\cL_2)$ if, for all $i=1,\ldots,d$,